 Waterways will meet their matches with a racing/miscellany of tin lithographed boats, including a Star Boat #5 and various others (est. $700-900), and speed/racing boats like a Japanese boxed Seahawk, a V-25 Non-stop, C207 Cruiser, 7-C Racing Boat, and other early-mid 1950s era examples, with their boxes, by makers like Nomura and Marusan (est. $500-700).

-The Toys Specialist for Bonhams in San Francisco, Jaynes Friedman, said of the sale, "It is an honor to represent Mr. Tanaka's collection.
+The Toys Specialist for Bonhams in San Francisco, Jaynes Friedman, said of the sale, "It is an honour to represent Mr. Tanaka's collection.
 It is truly fresh and rare, providing many amazing graphic boxes promising treasures within.
 Tin toys in general are rarely viewed or available, and this collection is full of toys seldom seen before by the public.
 Also, he added, "Boxes are often discarded, thus to offer such items with beautiful boxes, featuring fantastic graphics is quite unusual."

-The illustrated catalog for the sale will be available online in the weeks preceding the sale, for review and purchase at www.bonhams.com/22010.
+The illustrated catalogue for the sale will be available online in the weeks preceding the sale, for review and purchase at www.bonhams.com/22010.
 Any inquiries about the sale may be directed to Jaynes.Friedman@bonhams.com.
 The sale will be on preview, January 24-26, with the Period Art and Design auction at Bonhams, which will feature 22 vintage mechanical banks from a separate single-owner collection.

 NOTES FOR EDITORS